DreamBoxSpy/hlmod/README.md

 - Modify the JIT compiler as LITTLE as possible.
 The more assembly we generate, the more unstable the VM becomes.
 Keep your ASM short, and write trampolines to C instead of full routines.
 - The end user shouldn't have to memorize internal HL incantations to be able to write a basic mod.
 When in doubt, cast to and from a similar builtin Python class rather than write a full wrapper that may have incompatibilities with Python's `std`.
 - Keep low-level APIs on the C side, then wrap them in nice Pythonic functions in `modcore`.
 For example, `hlmod.register_hook` is wrapped by a Pythonic decorator in `modcore.hook`.

+## What's Changed?

+In the HL VM, a few fixes and tweaks have been made or merged from upstream PRs:

+- HaxeFoundation/hashlink#795 (Add newline to `--version` print)
+- HaxeFoundation/hashlink#482 (Fix MinGW build)